trufnetwork/node/docs/container-image-guide.md

       SETUP_CHAIN_ID: ${SETUP_CHAIN_ID:-truflation-dev}
       SETUP_DB_OWNER: ${SETUP_DB_OWNER:-}
     volumes:
-      # this will create a volume called tn_data in the current directory, or reuse your pre-generated config if it exists
+      # this creates a host directory named tn_data in the current workspace, or reuses your pre-generated config if it exists
       - ./tn_data:/root/.kwild
     ports:
       - "8484:8484"   # JSON-RPC